 This guide was created to supplement a presentation given at the 2016 Federal Depository Library Conference.
 That presentation, "We’re Here, We’re Queer, and We’re in the Public Record: Federal Government Documents on the LGBT Movement," highlighted a number of primary sources documenting the U.S. federal government's stance on issues related to the LGBT movement from the 1800s to the present day.
-These documents illustrate that, while our society may not be fully inclusive of LGBT people, our government is much more open than it was in the past.
+These documents illustrate that our government's policies toward LGBT people have evolved greatly over the years and continue to change - though not always for the better.

 This guide lists documents discussed in the presentation, including links to those that are freely available online.
 The authors envision this as a living guide and intend to update it as new relevant resources become available.

 Jesse was a lead curator for the "We're Here, We're Queer" exhibit at the UC Berkeley Library, which ran from March-September 2018.
 A companion website is available.

 Jesse and Kelly did an updated presentation as a webinar for the Federal Depository Library Program in June 2018.
 A sound recording and slide presentation are available.